Helpful Information About Implementing SMART With Ocean

 Definitions Used In This Article

-Contextual Launch - the ability to access Ocean using SSO, as well as having the patient that is 'in context' in the POS be brought 'into context' within Ocean without the providing have to manually search for that patient and/or enter that patient's data.
+- Contextual Launch - the ability to access Ocean using SSO, as well as having the patient that is 'in context' in the POS be brought 'into context' within Ocean without having the provider to manually search for that patient and/or enter that patient's data.

 Set-up Checklist